mnaveenchand/github-bookmarking-app/README.md

 Then call the api for list of bookmarks, notice that the bookmark of that repository id is not listed in the response.

+Taking this project further
+1. Implementing OAuth
+2. Frontend with React and Redux
+...will be updated